 — with the AP MLD ID subfield (if present in the Probe Request Multi-Link element) set to the AP MLD ID that identifies the targeted AP MLD with which the requested AP(s) are affiliated.

+— with the MLD MAC address subfield (if present in the Probe Request Multi-Link element) set to the IRM following the rules defined in 12.2.12.2(Identifiable random MAC address (IRM) operation).

 — including a Probe Request Multi-Link element defined in 9.4.2.321.3 (Probe Request Multi-Link element).